yasutakatou/goCred/README.md

 Save the credentials for each token.

-note) Since the proxy server needs to be accessed by both the server and the client, the credentials are stored in encrypted form.
+note) Since the proxy server needs to be accessed by both the server and the client, the credentials are stored in encrypted form.<br>
-The estimate is that if a string is leaked, it will take an update of the credential before it can be compounded.
+The estimate is that if a string is leaked, it will take an update of the credential before it can be compounded.<br>

 3. Client mode